EddOliver/BBM-Bridge-Baby-Monitor/README.md

 - To pass the file via wifi to the raspberry we have to download another program called "FileZilla".
 - Link: https://filezilla-project.org/download.php?type=client
-- Once we have the program, we open it and put the data in the upper bar to access the raspberry.
+- Once we have the program, we open it and input the following data in the upper bar to access the raspberry.

 Host: RASPBERRYIP              Username:pi           Password:raspberry             port:22